martin-saurer/jkernel/README.md

 Run: **jupyter notebook** (from the command line)

-Or: Use the anaconda navigator, and start "jupyter notebook"
+Or: Use the anaconda launcher, and start "ipython-notebook"